 It was back in the spring of 2016 when the Japan Financial Services Agency (JFSA) stated that it intended to regulate cryptocurrency and bitcoin exchanges within the next year.
 Back in May, Japan’s legislature passed a new bill, when in effect would regulate operators of bitcoin and virtual currency exchanges.
 According to the bill, the JFSA would be authorized to conduct on-site inspections and issue administrative orders as needed.

 Moreover, the bill passed from last year classified virtual currencies as “assets” that can be used in making payments and can be transferred digitally.
-Just released today, we got the draft regulations, which you can find here (in Japanese).
+Just released today, Japan introduced new draft regulations.

-Highlights of the draft regulation proposals are as follows:
+Highlights of the draft regulation proposal can be found below:

 - Anyone applying for registering an exchange must provide an address and also inform customers of that address.